Fashion Designer agnès b.’s Landmark Collection of Harmony Korine Works Is Now on View

 An expansive, hypnotic exhibition of American multidisciplinary artist Harmony Korine is on view in Paris, presented by the French fashion designer agnès b.—who owns the largest collection of Korine’s work in the world.

 Korine (b.
 1973) is best known for his independent films, particularly his directorial debut feature film 1997’s Gummo and 2012’s Spring Breakers starring James Franco and Selena Gomez.
-His first major milestone in film was writing the screenplay for Larry Clark’s cult classic Kids (1995) after meeting Clark while skateboarding in Washington Square Park.
+His first major cinematic milestone was writing the screenplay for Larry Clark’s cult classic Kids (1995) after meeting Clark while skateboarding in Washington Square Park.
 He is also an experienced fine artist, having had recent solo shows with both Hauser and Wirth and Gagosian.
 His approach welcomes humor, erraticism, experimentation, and improvisation, and he has called his art “mistakist.”

 A surreal, colorful painting of a person with a melting or distorted face, set against a vibrant background of green, red, and yellow hues